-109. The relationship between Ontario and the class members at the non-directly operated implemented the use of routine strip searches at the directly operated secure youth custody facilities.
+109.137.
+Ontario has systemically breached its duties of care to the class.
+It has systemically implemented the use of routine strip searches at the directly operated secure-youth custody facilities.
 It has systemically licenced and re-licenced the non-directly operated secure youth custody facilities who in turn engage in the same harmful conduct as Ontario's directly operated facilities.